Hopson97/SFML-Game-Framework/README.md

 SFML is required.

-These can be installed from your project manager.
+These can be installed from your package manager.
 For example, on Debian/ Ubuntu:

 ```sh
 sudo apt install libsfml-dev